somedatapacket/docs.humio.com/content/operation/installation/authentication.md

 Once that user has been added, you can log on using that user and see your own API token, as described in [API token](/sending_logs_to_humio/transport/http_api/#api-token).

+## Single User {#single-user}

+Single user authentication is an easy way to get started with Humio, but with added security compared to the no-authentication mode, in that you need a password to login to Humio.
+The login user is _developer_.

+{{% notice note %}}
+Be adviced that the password is stored in clear-text in the Humio configuration file and thus anybody with read-permissions to that file will have access to the password.
+The single user authentication method is meant as a quick way to get started, but for productions systems you should use some of the multi-user authentication methods.
+{{% /notice %}}

+To start Humio in single-user mode you need to specify the following two configuration settings:

+    AUTHENTICATION_METHOD=single-user
+    SINGLE_USER_PASSWORD=<your-password>

+You login with the _developer_ user account and the password speficied in the configuration file.

 ## By-Proxy {#by-proxy}
 Make Humio use the username provided by a HTTP proxy.